Yogesh-K-Matkar/react_concept_react_app/README.md

     Props of createBrowserRouter:-

-    - path:- It accepts a navigation path name, which is displayed in the browser URL.
+    - **path**:- It accepts a navigation path name, which is displayed in the browser URL.

-    - element:- It holds a component that gets rendered when the associated path is displayed in the browser URL
+    - **element**:- It holds a component that gets rendered when the associated path is displayed in the browser URL

-    - children:- It also holds an array of paths along with a child component, which is going to render in the Page Body section.
+    - **children**:- It also holds an array of paths along with a child component, which is going to render in the Page Body section.

        - In the above element < AppLayout> is a component that consists of a Header and a Footer section, which is common for the entire application.

-       - Children are included dynamically in the Body section between the Header section & Footer section by < Outlet> react router component, based on the associated path, gets called on clicking of the link which is generated using < NavLink> react router component.
+       - **Children** are included dynamically in the Body section between the Header section & Footer section by < Outlet> react router component, based on the associated path, gets called on clicking of the link which is generated using < NavLink> react router component.

-       - Loader prop of children takes a function that returns JSON data from the function through fetchAPI() as API data.
+       - **Loader prop** of children takes a function that returns JSON data from the function through fetchAPI() as API data.

-       - Action prop of children takes a function that returns JSON data from the function through formData() that is used to UPDATE different fields of data submitted in the component by Form action.
+       - **Action prop** of children takes a function that returns JSON data from the function through formData() that is used to UPDATE different fields of data submitted in the component by Form action.

-    - errorElement:- It holds the component that gets rendered when the associated element component's error occurs due to syntax, logic, etc.
+    - **errorElement**:- It holds the component that gets rendered when the associated element component's error occurs due to syntax, logic, etc.

-    Scenario(To REPLACE < a> tag by < NavLink>):-
+    **Scenario** (To REPLACE < a> tag by < NavLink>):-

         Due to the < a> HTML tag, when a link is clicked, there is a full postback of the page, so no use of <a> anchor HTML tags in React.